-- Shows how during the past five decades national policy has fluctuated between encouraging and restricting evidence-led efforts to raise the profile and quality of talk in England's schools, to the detriment of steady educational progress. - Recounts the struggle to secure even minimal requirements for spoken language in England's current National Curriculum. - Sets out eight fundamental arguments for prioritising talk in learning, teaching and across the curriculum. - Briefly outlines the author's work in this field, including the successful 2014-17 Education Endowment Foundation trial of his approach to dialogic teaching. - Examines the concept of 'oracy' and its sometimes problematic usage. - Emphasises the interdependence of oracy and literacy. - Considers what aspects of classroom talk make a particular difference to children's learning. - Touches on prospects for professional change.
+- Shows how during the past five decades national policy has fluctuated between encouraging and restricting evidence-led efforts to raise the profile and quality of talk in England's schools, to the detriment of steady educational progress. - Recounts the struggle to secure even minimal requirements for spoken language in England's current National Curriculum. - Sets out a comprehensive case for prioritising talk in learning, teaching and across the curriculum. - Briefly outlines the author's work in this field, including the successful 2014-17 Education Endowment Foundation trial of his approach to dialogic teaching. - Examines the concept of 'oracy' and its sometimes problematic usage. - Emphasises the interdependence of oracy and literacy. - Considers what aspects of classroom talk make a particular difference to children's learning. - Argues on the basis of the policy record of the past 50 years that the task of raising the educational profile of oracy and maximising the quality and impact of talk in educational settings must rest with teachers, school leaders, teacher educators and researchers rather than government, and that this has implications for initial teacher training and CPD which the Commission will need to address.